WGVX: Love 105 returns

-On November 8, 2018, at Midnight, the 105 frequencies flipped to Christmas music, reviving the "Love 105" branding.
+On November 8, 2018, at midnight, the 105 frequencies flipped to Christmas music, reviving the "Love 105" branding.
 The relaunch was mainly because of the overall success the trimulcast had experienced during its first run under the "Love 105" branding and Oldies/AC format.
 On December 28, at Midnight, the stations officially returned to the Soft AC/Oldies format they first pioneered in 2007 by playing "Yesterday Once More" by The Carpenters and "Love Will Keep Us Together" by Captain & Tennille.

 By March 2023, the station's format shifted to a soft-leaning adult contemporary, with more upbeat titles being added to the playlist.

 In May 2023, the nationally syndicated Delilah began airing in weekday evenings.
 John Tesh's "Intelligence For Your Life" show, which was previously heard in evenings, was moved to the afternoons.

 In December 2023, the syndicated Bob & Sheri morning show was dropped in favor of a local morning show hosted by Chris O'Connor.

-In July of 2025, WLUP became the last of the three "Love" signals to add Radio Broadcast Data System (RBDS).
+In July 2025, WLUP became the last of the three "Love" signals to add Radio Broadcast Data System (RBDS).

+In the fall of 2025, local morning show host Chris O'Connor departed the station, temporarily leaving the station without a morning show host until the station announced that it would debut the nationally syndicated "TJ Show" in that timeslot.

+The transition to Mainstream adult contemporary again and relaunch

+Following the conclusion of its annual Christmas music programming on December 26, the station transitioned to a mainstream adult contemporary again, dropping all 1970's oldies and began adding more current songs.
+It also relaunched as “The New Love 105”, while also launching a new slogan “More Music, More Variety”.
+The first song on "The New Love 105" was "Hand in My Pocket" by Alanis Morissette.